siaw23/kovid/README.md

 * `kovid check COUNTRY` OR `kovid country COUNTRY`.
 * `kovid check COUNTRY -f` OR `kovid check COUNTRY --full`.

+🦁🦁🦁

+You can fetch aggregated data on Africa:
+* `kovid africa`.

 🇪🇺🇪🇺🇪🇺

 You can fetch aggregated EU (all 27 countries combined) data: